apache/dolphinscheduler-website/docs/en-us/1.2.1/user_doc/architecture-design.md

      - **UI**

        The front-end page of the system provides various visual operation interfaces of the system.
-For details, see the <a href="/en-us/docs/1.2.1/user_doc/system-manual.html" target="_self">System User Manual</a> section.
+For details, see the [System User Manual](./system-manual.md) section.